Q4 Safe and Smart

 How involved should parents be in monitoring their children’s use of social media (social networks)?
 Parents want to feel their children are safe and making responsible decisions that are favorable to their future.
 Many students want privacy, or at least the ability to connect with their friends without having someone look over their shoulder.
 Is there a balance between these two positions?
 In this Quest, you are going to produce your own social media contract with guidelines you can share with your parents and with other students.

 I Can Statement

 - create a social media contract to share with others

-2. After you have read the article, discuss the three statements below with your group and have your group decide on a position using a 1-10 scale (1 = we totally disagree, 5 = we agree with some of it, but have some considerations, and 10 = we completely agree).
+- Note: If you are in class or learning virtually, your teacher may assign you to a group and have your group decide on a position using a 1-10 scale (1 = we totally disagree, 5 = we agree with some of it but have some considerations, and 10 = we completely agree).

 STATEMENT ONE: Students should be at least 13 years of age to use social media sites such as Facebook, Snapchat, and Instagram.